quyueyue/InternalizingExternalizingPredictions/ABCD/ABCD_PFM/PFM_perm/KRR/README.md

 # Permutation testing for predictive feature weight in ABCD analyses

-This folder computes the significance mask for the PFM of our single-kernel FC regression model.
+Code in this folder conducts permutation testing for the PFM of our single-kernel FC regression model.

 We implemented 2000 permutations in total.
 The output files are separated into two subsets of 1000 permutations each.